Frequently Asked Questions

 Where do I report problems with lighting on campus?

-If the lighting problem is in or on a campus building, report it to the building coordinator for that building.
-A list of building coordinators is located here.
+If the lighting problem is in or on a campus building, report it to the Building Coordinator for that building.
 If the lighting is outside in a parking lot or other location on campus, call Facility Services at 225 578 2327.
 Facility Services maintains lighting on campus.

 You can also use the EHS Hazard Hotline or call our office at 225 578 5640.